 I always recommend making business-only social accounts (rather than mixing everything with your personal feeds).

-Pick platforms that make sense for your customers; Whether that is Facebook, Instagram, LinkedIn, X, YouTube or TikTok.
+Pick platforms that make sense for your customers, whether that is Facebook, Instagram, LinkedIn, X, YouTube or TikTok.

 Consistent posting and joining conversations in your niche can help you connect with your audience and make your brand more visible.